Kaderde/teched2025-msad/exercises/ex1/README.md

 In the "Incident Management" application used by a support team.
 The business rules are :
 - Support users can view all incidents (for context).
-- Support users can only modify incidents assigned to them.
+- Support users can modify incidents that are either assigned to them or unassigned.
 - Only admin users can close high-urgency incidents.

 ### Exercise 1.1 - Horizontal Privilege Escalation